umkoin/umkoin/CONTRIBUTING.md

   1. Create topic branch
   1. Commit patches

+For GUI-related issues or pull requests, the https://github.com/bitcoin-core/gui repository should be used.
 For all other issues and pull requests, the https://github.com/umkoin/umkoin node repository should be used.

 The master branch for all monotree repositories is identical.